qossmic/deptrac/docs/formatters.md

 ## Table Formatter

-The table formatter groups results by layers to its own table.
-It can be activated with `--formatter=table`.
+The default formatter is the table formatter, which groups results by layers to its own table.
+It can be also activated with `--formatter=table`.